Arc9067/caishen/README.md

 # caishen
-A frontend website for Brigade Inu builtd using html-css-js
+A frontend website for caishen Inu built using html-css-js-bootstrap

 ## Technologies used